MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/main.md

 1. Select **Import**.
 The import process can take 10 to 20 minutes to complete.

-1. After importation completes, verify that all the flows are **turned on** and share the apps with the appropriate users.
+1. After importation completes, verify that all the flows are turned on, and share the apps with the appropriate users.

 ## (Optional) Provision the approvals solution